 * Click here for rating key

 Corkscrew Cafe Restaurant Review: Walter Georis, chef-owner of Carmel's Casanova, also operates Corkscrew.
 He's a vintner, too, so his name on Georis Winery next door is no coincidence.
-Terra cotta tile, painted furniture and eclectic décor reflect the earthy spirit of country living.
-There is no shortage of corkscrews here; besotted collectors will be envious.
-The menu is worthy of similar behavior.
-Preparations are fresh and seasonal; many ingredients hail from the substantial garden across the road.
-Try the caramelized pear and Gorgonzola salad with a cider vinaigrette to start.
-As for entrées, consider the pappardelle bolognese with its tender pork shoulder, or one of the signature wood-fired pizzas.
-Linger like you are in Provence with a cheese plate.
+Terracotta tile, painted furniture and eclectic décor reflect the earthy spirit of country living.
+There is no shortage of corkscrews here --- besotted collectors will be envious.
+As for the menu, preparations are fresh and seasonal.
+Try the caramelized pear and Gorgonzola salad with a cider vinaigrette to start, or just get a plate of cheese or charcuterie.
+For an entrée, consider the wood-fired trout or wild mushroom gnocchi, accented with bitter bites of arugula, Brussels sprouts and crunchy pistachios, or one of the signature wood-fired pizzas.
+Linger like you are in Provence.
 Linger longer and Georis himself might join you.
-Outdoor seating is available, and even when it's cold at the coast, the valley's usually comfortable.
+Outdoor seating is pet-friendly, and even when it's cold at the coast, the valley's usually comfortable.